Lehnard/Newsgroup-classifier/README.md

 Maria Calvo, David Griñán, Jordi Aceiton

 ## What is it?
-This is a project to build a news classificator as an exercise to practice Machine learning classification problems.
+TThis is a project to build a news classificator as an exercise to practice *Text Mining* and *Machine learning* classification problems.

 ## Data: